 The Colorado Department of Public Health and Environment receives funding from the Centers for Disease Control and Prevention and the Bureau of Justice Assistance, to address drug overdose.
 We work closely with other federal, state and local partners to accomplish the following:

 Conduct public health surveillance of the drug overdose epidemic.

 Work with the Department of Regulatory Agencies to make the Prescription Drug Monitoring Program (PDMP) easier to use for Colorado health care providers.

 Support prevention in opioid misuse and overdose by using existing data to inform evidence-based public health approaches.
 Partner with organizations across the state to implement local, evidence-based, data-driven prevention initiatives to support prevention strategies.

 Align and leverage state resources dedicated to preventing drug overdoses.

 County and state-level data for Colorado from multiple sources, including detailed information about drug prescribing, non-fatal emergency department visits and hospitalizations, and drug overdose deaths, prepared by the Violence and Injury Prevention - Mental Health Promotion Branch and Overdose Prevention Unit.

 Stop the Clock Colorado - Find out where to obtain Naloxone to treat a narcotic overdose in an emergency situation.

-Naloxone standing orders - How pharmacies and harm reduction agencies can get Naloxone standing orders.
+Naloxone standing orders - How pharmacies, law enforcement, local public health agencies, and harm reduction organizations can get Naloxone standing orders.

 Opioid overdose - How to recognize and treat an overdose.